 Dementia is a term applied to brain diseases that affect people’s ability to think, as well as their daily functioning.
-Alzheimer's disease is the most common cause of dementia among older adults.
-ACL provides grants that support state and community efforts to increase the availability of dementia-capable services and supports to persons with Alzheimer's and related dementias and their caregivers.
+Alzheimer's disease is the most common cause of dementia occurring mostly among older adults, but there are forms of dementia can impact people at younger ages.
+ACL provides grants that support state and community efforts to increase the availability of dementia-capable home and community-based services and supports for people living with Alzheimer's disease and related dementia (ADRD) and their caregivers.

 Alzheimer’s Disease Supportive Services Program (ADSSP)

-ADSSP grants support state efforts to expand the availability of community-level supportive services to persons with Alzheimer's disease and related disorders (ADRD) and their caregivers.
-The program began in 1992 as the Alzheimer's Disease Demonstration Grants to States, created by Section 398 of the Public Health Services Act.
-The ADSSP has evolved over the years, moving from innovative practices and evidence-based grants to its current focus on building dementia capability within state systems.
-Presently, the ADSSP focuses on the development of systems that ensure access to sustainable, integrated long-term services and supports that are capable of meeting the needs of persons with ADRD and their caregivers to help them remain independent and healthy in the community.
+From 1992 until 2018, ADSSP grants supported state efforts to expand the availability of community-level supportive services to persons living with ADRD and their caregivers.
+The program began as the Alzheimer's Disease Demonstration Grants to States, and was created by Section 398 of the Public Health Services Act.
+ADSSP evolved over the years, moving from innovative practices and evidence-based grants to programs focusing on building dementia capability within state systems.
+In its latter years, efforts funded by ADSSP focused on the development of systems that ensure access to sustainable, integrated long-term services and supports capable of meeting the needs of persons living with ADRD and their caregivers.
+The services and supports helped many individuals with ADRD remain independent and healthy in the community.

-States that benefit from the ADSSP grant program include the following activities in their programs:
+States that benefited from the ADSSP grant program included the following activities in their programs:

-Delivery of supportive services and facilitation of informal support for persons with ADRD and their family caregivers using proven models and innovative practice;
+- Delivery of supportive services and facilitation of informal support for persons living with ADRD and their family caregivers using proven models and innovative practice;

-Translation of evidence-based models that have proven beneficial for persons with ADRD and their family caregivers into community-level practice; and
+- Translation of evidence-based models that have proven beneficial for persons living with ADRD and their family caregivers into community-level practice; and

 Alzheimer’s Disease Initiative-Specialized Supportive Services (ADI-SSS)

-Begun in 2014, the ADI-SSS grant program is designed to fill gaps in dementia-capable long-term services and supports at the community level for persons living with or at high risk of developing ADRD and their caregivers.
-ADI-SSS program funding is open to a wide variety of both public and private, dementia capable, entities.
-The program supports quality, person-centered services that help people with ADRD remain independent and safe in their communities.
-In particular, ADI-SSS program supports the development, improvement, and provision of supportive services to persons living alone with ADRD in communities; person- and family-centered care and training to improve care for and prepare individuals living with moderate to severe impairment and their caregivers for the future; programs and services dedicated to individuals aging with intellectual and developmental disabilities with ADRD or those at high risk of developing ADRD; and behavioral symptom management training and expert consultation to family caregivers.
+From 2014 until 2018 the ADI-SSS grant program filled gaps in dementia-capable long-term services and supports at the community level for persons living with, or at high risk of developing, ADRD and their caregivers.
+ADI-SSS program funding was open to a wide variety of both public and private, dementia capable, entities.
+The program supported quality, person-centered services that help people with ADRD remain independent and safe in their communities.
+The ADI-SSS program supported (1) the development, improvement, and provision of supportive services to persons living alone with ADRD in communities; (2) programs and services dedicated to individuals aging with intellectual and developmental disabilities with ADRD or those at high risk of developing ADRD; and (3) behavioral symptom management training and expert consultation to family caregivers.

 National Alzheimer’s and Dementia Resource Center (NADRC)

-The NADRC website contains a broad range of program-related materials to aid grantees, professionals, and formal and informal caregivers.
+The NADRC website provides a broad range of program-related materials to aid grantees, professionals, and formal and informal caregivers.
 Materials on the NADRC website include issue briefs, webinar recordings and related PowerPoint presentations, and numerous tools that support service providers and caregivers.
-The NADRC website is located at www.nadrc.acl.gov.